Jerry Lewis: Tributes and legacy

-Lewis's films, especially his self-directed films, have warranted steady reappraisal.
-Richard Brody of The New Yorker said Lewis was "one of the most original, inventive, ... profound directors of the time" and "one of the most skilled and original comic performers, verbal and physical, ever to appear on screen".
-Dave Kehr, a film critic and film curator for the Museum of Modern Art, wrote in The New York Times of Lewis's "fierce creativity" and "the extreme formal sophistication of his direction".
-Kehr wrote that Lewis was "one of the great American filmmakers".
+Some critics have argued that Lewis' career as a director is underappreciated.
+Richard Brody of The New Yorker said Lewis was "one of the most original, inventive, ... profound directors of the time" and "one of the most skilled and original comic performers, verbal and physical, ever to appear on screen."
+Dave Kehr, a film critic and film curator for the Museum of Modern Art, wrote in The New York Times that Lewis was "one of the great American filmmakers."